edwardhorsey/docker-tut/README.md

 ### Rename images
 New image name must match that of _username/repository_ on DockerHub `sudo docker image tag [old image name] [new image name]`

+# Docker Compose x Docker Swarm
+Docker swarm is a container orchestrator.
+It can spin up containers, distribute them over multiple servers and perform rolling updates wheras Docker Compose is intended as a development tool for configuring and starting multiple Docker containers on a single host.